Concept | Feature generation & reduction¶

 By generating polynomial features, we can uncover potential new relationships between the features and the target and improve the model’s performance.

-DSS can compute interactions between features, such as pairwise linear combinations which compute the sum and difference of two numerical features, and pairwise polynomial combinations which multiply two numerical features.
-DSS will build pairwise polynomial interactions between all pairs of numerical features.
+Dataiku can compute interactions between features, such as pairwise linear combinations which compute the sum and difference of two numerical features, and pairwise polynomial combinations which multiply two numerical features.
+Dataiku will build pairwise polynomial interactions between all pairs of numerical features.
 To reduce the resulting number of new columns, we can specify the pairwise interactions we are interested in.

 Feature reduction is the process of reducing the dimension of the feature space.
 Its goal is to streamline the number of features our model has to ingest without losing important information.